awsdocs/amazon-eks-user-guide/doc_source/autoscaling.md

    kubectl apply -f cluster-autoscaler-autodiscover.yaml
    ```

 1. Annotate the `cluster-autoscaler` service account with the ARN of the IAM role that you created previously\.
-Replace the *<example values>* with your own values\.
+Replace the `example values` with your own values\.

    ```
    kubectl annotate serviceaccount cluster-autoscaler \
      -n kube-system \
-     eks.amazonaws.com/role-arn=arn:aws:iam::<ACCOUNT_ID>:role/<AmazonEKSClusterAutoscalerRole>
+     eks.amazonaws.com/role-arn=arn:aws:iam::ACCOUNT_ID:role/AmazonEKSClusterAutoscalerRole
    ```

 1. Patch the deployment to add the `cluster-autoscaler.kubernetes.io/safe-to-evict` annotation to the Cluster Autoscaler pods with the following command\.